rafaeljusto/toglacier/README.md

     [datetime] [location] [checksum]

-The program is scheduled to run once a day at midnight.
-This information isn't configurable yet.
+**The program is scheduled to run once a day at midnight**.
+This information isn't configurable yet (the library that I'm using for cron tasks isn't so flexible).

-A simple shell script that could help running the program in Unix environments:
+A simple shell script that could help you running the program in Unix
+environments:

 ```shell
 #!/bin/sh